hansonkd/snap-boiler-plate/readme.md

     SnapApp/Controllers.hs
 >This is a mix of IxSet and AcidState.
 It uses IxSet to query our users, and uses AcidState to keep things persistent.
 See the [HappStack Tutorial](http://happstack.com/docs/crashcourse/AcidState.html) for more information.

-    SnapApp/Templates/ExampleBlazeTemplate.hs
-> You want to keep your templates seperate from your view code.